 The other awards were as follows:

-15 years went by, until, in 1989, Giuseppe Tornatore touched the world with "Cinema Paradiso" (Nuovo Cinema Paradiso), matched by his Sicilian mate Gabriele Salvatores in 1998 with "Mediterraneo".
+15 years went by, until, in 1989, Giuseppe Tornatore touched the world with "Cinema Paradiso" (Nuovo Cinema Paradiso), a movie that touched the world, matched by his Sicilian mate Gabriele Salvatores in 1998 with "Mediterraneo".

 The last but not least in the list of Academy awards won is "La grande Bellezza" by Paolo Sorrentino in 2014.